woniesong92/nebulasguide/source/index.html.md

 In this simple smart contract, we first define a simple `Dog` constructor that takes in a stringified json and creates a `Dog` object.

-Then, we define the main contract with only two functions: `init` and `add`.
+Then, we define the main contract with only a few functions: `init`, `addDog`, and `getDogs`.
 When you define an `init` function, this will be executed when you first deploy your smtart contract to Nebulas.
 For example, if you want to *populate* your contract with a few cute dogs before users upload new dogs, this is the right place.

 If you already know JavaSript, every line should be familar except for the lines that have `LocalContractStorage` in them. `LocalContractStorage` is a reserved function, which lets you have access to Nebulas' storage.
 Think of `LocalContractStorage.defineProperty(this, "numDogs")` as saying *"I am going to create a persistent variable `numDogs` in Nebulas"*.
 The difference between `defineProperty` and `defineMapProperty` is simply that the former is a primitive-type store while the latter is a key-value store.

 ## Deploy Smart Contract

-> 5.Download Web Wallet
+> Download Web Wallet

 ```shell
 $ git clone git@github.com:nebulasio/web-wallet.git